IC-Cache: Efficient Large Language Model Serving via In-context Caching: Evaluation

 \paragraph{Metrics.} We evaluate \name using following metrics:

-\begin{denseitemize} \item \emph{Quality}: To evaluate response quality, we leverage the LLM-as-a-judge methodology~\cite{zheng2023judging, llama3-report}, using Gemini-1.5-Pro as an autorater.
-The autorater generates a seven-point score ranging from -3 (significantly worse) to 3 (significantly better), and a score within [-0.3, 0.3] represents comparable quality (i.e. a tie).
-To mitigate the potential for order bias, we sample eight responses for both input orders and average the scores across 16 samples.
-We compare overall model quality using \emph{average pair-wise scores} and \textit{win rates}=$\frac{(\text{\#wins} + 0.5 \times \text{\#ties})}{\text{\#total}}$.
-An average score of 0 or a win rate of 0.5 indicates comparable quality.
+\begin{itemize} \item \emph{Quality}: To evaluate response quality, we follow established practices~\cite{zheng2023judging, meng2024simpo, llama3-report} to adopt the \emph{LLM-as-a-judge} methodology.
+Specifically, we use DeepSeek-R1 as the autorater for evaluating Gemini outputs, and Gemini-1.5-Pro for the rest, to minimize self-comparison bias.
+We report the strong alignment of our autoraters with human preferences in Appendix~\ref{app:llm-judger}.
+Each autorater produces a seven-point score ranging from -3 (significantly worse) to 3 (significantly better), where a score within [-0.3, 0.3] indicates a tie.
+To reduce the order bias, we sample eight responses for both input orders and report the average across 16 comparisons.
+We compare overall model quality using \emph{average pairwise scores} and \textit{win rates}=$\frac{(\text{\#wins} + 0.5 \times \text{\#ties})}{\text{\#total}}$.
+A win rate of 0.5 or an average score of 0 indicates parity between compared models.